Summer is here! Keep your kids safe in the water.

 “C” is for classes; CPR programs are available to adults through the Red Cross, fire departments or other community organizations.
 Swimming lessons are offered for children and adults throughout the county through parks and recreation departments or many YMCAs.

-Use the Proper Flotation Gear
+Use the Proper Floatation Gear

 Did you know that inflatable “floaties” are not safe for toddlers and young children for swimming?
 They are not a substitute for U.S. Coast Guard approved life jackets and can give children and parents a false sense of security.